Horbenkodev/hugo-blog/content/posts/decrease-complexity-of-routes-in-rails/index.md

 ---
-ceoTitle: A Simple Way to Decrease Complexity of Routes in Rails
+ceoTitle: How to Decrease the Complexity of Routes in Rails
 title: A Simple Way to Decrease Complexity of Routes in Rails
 breadcrumbs: A Simple Way to Decrease Complexity of Routes in Rails
 slug: decrease-complexity-of-routes-in-rails